On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Direct Decision-based Attack Scheme

-\begin{proof}[Proof of Theorem~\ref{thm:2}] It follows directly from proof of Theorem~\ref{thm:1}, as the only difference between Theorem~\ref{thm:2} and Theorem~\ref{thm:1} is that the score function is trained differently.
-But according to Proposition~\ref{prop:perm2}, the score function for attack is still invariant under the permutation of $\{Z_{k+1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$, which makes the rest of the proof exactly the same as that for Theorem~\ref{thm:1}. \end{proof}
+This result follows directly from proof of Theorem~\ref{thm:1}, as the only difference between Theorem~\ref{prop:2} and Proposition~\ref{thm:1} is that the score function is trained differently.
+But according to Proposition~\ref{prop:perm2}, the score function for attack is still invariant under the permutation of $\{Z_{k+1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$, which implies that the ``matching" of the invariance between $f_\text{attack-decision}(\cdot\,;\, g(z))$ and $\tilde{s}(z)$ still holds.
+Another way to see this is that because both the attacker and user apply PU, and thus assign the same labels to $\{Z_{k+1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$.
+This makes the rest of the proof exactly the same as that for Theorem~\ref{thm:1}.